 - contribute to a wholesome approach to Pacific halibut management that is optimal from both biological and socioeconomic perspective.

-The summary of the survey responses to date can be viewed here.
-Check also our Pacific halibut economic impact visualization tool for the most up-to-date economic impact estimates.
+Check our Pacific halibut economic impact visualization tool for the most up-to-date economic impact estimates.
 The use of the application can be guided by the PHMEIA app manual.

 Economic Impact Assessment – What is it?